Northern Virginia Long-Term Care Ombudsman Program - Frequently Asked Questions

 When a consumer cannot speak for himself or herself, the Ombudsman may assist the consumer's legal representative, family member or sponsor on behalf of the consumer.

 Anyone can call us for information from any location.
-Our intake phone number is 703-324-5861; if you wouldlike to request reasonable acommodations, please call 703-449-1186 or TTY 711.
-There are seven paid staff Ombudsmen and approximately 60 Volunteer Ombudsmen that cover 100 facilities in the Northern Virginia region.
+Our intake phone number is 703-324-5861, TTY 711; if you would like to request reasonable acommodations, please call 703-449-1186 or TTY 711.
+There are seven paid staff Ombudsmen and approximately 60 Volunteer Ombudsmen that cover 107 facilities in the Northern Virginia region.

 Ombudsmen conduct site visits to all of these facilities and open cases when necessary.
 We also receive requests on the Intake Line to look into opening a case.

 What should I do if I have a complaint?